dcmi/dc-srap/profile/srap-profile.md

 An organization granting an academic degree.

-Recommended practice is to identify the organization with a URI.
+MARC relator definition: Recommended practice is to identify the organization with a URI.
 If this is not possible or feasible, a literal value that identifies the organization may be provided.
 It is also possible to give both the name and the URI.

+The name should be provided in full and in hierarchical order, starting from the largest organizational unit.

 Subproperty of: Contributor               http://purl.org/dc/terms/contributor